sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupdiskconfigurationdiskcreatepartitions.md

 `CreatePartitions` specifies one or more partitions to create on a hard disk.
 Partitions are created in the order specified by the [Order](microsoft-windows-setupdiskconfigurationdiskcreatepartitionscreatepartitionorder.md) setting.

-If you are installing Windows® to a blank hard disk, you must use the `CreatePartitions` and [ModifyPartitions](microsoft-windows-setupdiskconfigurationdiskmodifypartitions.md) settings to create and format partitions on the disk.
+If you are installing Windows to a blank hard disk, you must use the `CreatePartitions` and [ModifyPartitions](microsoft-windows-setupdiskconfigurationdiskmodifypartitions.md) settings to create and format partitions on the disk.
 You must also specify either the [InstallTo](microsoft-windows-setupimageinstallosimageinstallto.md) or the [InstallToAvailablePartition](microsoft-windows-setupimageinstallosimageinstalltoavailablepartition.md) setting.

 `CreatePartitions` settings can have one or more [CreatePartition](microsoft-windows-setupdiskconfigurationdiskcreatepartitionscreatepartition.md) list items, one for each partition to be configured.